lroethan/lroethan.github.io/index.md

 <div style="display: flex; align-items: flex-start; gap: 30px; margin-bottom: 20px;">
   <div style="flex: 1;">
-    I am Zhicheng Pan, a final-year Ph.D. student at  School of Data Science and Engineering, <a href="https://english.ecnu.edu.cn/">East China Normal University (ECNU)</a>.
-I am advised by Prof. Aoying Zhou, and co-advised by Prof. Chengcheng Yang.
+    I am a final-year Ph.D. student at  School of Data Science and Engineering, <a href="https://english.ecnu.edu.cn/">East China Normal University (ECNU)</a>.
+I am co-advised by Prof. Aoying Zhou and Prof. Chengcheng Yang.
 Currently, I am a Research intern on the TiDB Optimizer Team at <a href="https://www.pingcap.com/">PingCAP</a>.
 Previously, I worked as a Data Dev intern in <a href="https://www.taobao.com/">Taobao</a> and a Research intern in <a href="https://www.aliyun.com/">Alibaba Cloud</a>.
-My current research interests focus on AI4DB, with a particular focus on AI4Optimizer.
+I also visited the Department of Computer Science at Hong Kong Baptist University (HKBU) and collaborated with Prof. Jianliang Xu.
+My current research interests focus on AI4DB, with a particular emphasis on AI4Optimizer.
   </div>
   <div style="flex-shrink: 0;">
     <img src="/asset/me.png" style="width: 180px; height: auto; border-radius: 4px; box-shadow: 0 2px 8px rgba(0,0,0,0.1);">